 Malbec wine, delicious steaks, steep couloirs, smiling locals – what’s not to love about skiing in Argentina!

 During the Northern hemisphere summer months, down below the equator where the mountains rise up from the sea and ancient fossils rest on the rocks, the snow is falling and the couloirs are calling.
 This is skiing in Argentina.

 Argentina and Chile (plus another 5 countries) are home to the Andes, the longest continental mountain range in the world.
 7000km long and host to the highest peak outside of Asia, Aconcagua.
-There is something magical about this range of active volcanoes, salt plains, deep ravines, Inca temples and snow covered summits.
-Whole fossilised whales have even been found on the mountain tops.
+There is something magical about this range of active volcanoes, salt plains, deep ravines, Inca temples and snow-covered summits.
+Whole fossilized whales have even been found on the mountaintops.
 It is a very special place indeed.